Japan and Belize Summer Programs

 Itinerary Highlights:

-Participants will be spending three weeks between two cities/regions (Hokkaido and Kyoto), using an Indigenous Wholistic Framework (anchored in respect, responsibility, relevance and reciprocity) to engage with their environment, develop meaningful personal and professional connections, and learn culturally astute ways of thinking, being and communicating with the world.
+Participants will be spending approximately three weeks between two cities/regions (Hokkaido and/or Kyoto/Tokyo), using an Indigenous Wholistic Framework (anchored in respect, responsibility, relevance and reciprocity) to engage with their environment, develop meaningful personal and professional connections, and learn culturally astute ways of thinking, being and communicating with the world.

 Highlights of the Program: